This is how you can get rid of the fear of men

 He helped me to see that I was holding on to sins that I have to let go of in order to focus on the race that is set before me (Hebrews 12:1-2).
 The sins that were preventing me from focusing on the prize ahead, focusing my eyes above and storing my treasures up where Jesus is.

 It showed me that I was trying to please God and the world, which doesn't even work.

 We will never be able to please both God and the world, the same way we cannot be a friend of both.
 It's impossible to please God and please the world, for if we please one, we make enemies with the other.

 Unfortunately, I was focusing too much on making friends with the world, and forgetting that it was driving me to rupture my relationship with God and this new me He has been transforming on a daily basis.

-I was too focused on trying to please the world, trying to get everyone around me to love me that I was forgetting the new desires placed in my heart; the desire to focus on loving and serving God and His people.
+I was too focused on trying to please the world, trying to get everyone around me to like me that I was forgetting the new desires placed in my heart; the desire to focus on loving and serving God and His people.

 I acknowledge my shameful sins and decided that I would no longer stand in fear of men or be ashamed of God for whatever reason.

 I begged God to pull out of me the coward that was out there afraid of mere men that can only kill the body but can't do a single thing to the soul (Matthew 10:28), when I have God right next to me, who can destroy both the body and the soul, and He works for my good.